Antagonistic Pairs

 Mark Scheme

-1. Fast (skeletal muscle) fibres used during short-term/intense exercise (1 mark)
+1. Fast muscle fibres are used during short-term, high-intensity exercise (e.g. sprinting) (1 mark)

-2. Slow (skeletal muscle) fibres used during long(er)-term exercise (1 mark)
+2. Slow muscle fibres are used during longer-term, lower-intensity exercise (e.g. marathon running) (1 mark)

 Tips from examiner reports